LarytheLord/Project-Chimera/agi_project_collaboration.md

 ## Recent Enhancements

+### Advanced Tooling System

+We have moved beyond simple tool definitions to a more robust, schema-driven system.
+This is a critical step towards our goal of an agent that can learn to use new tools autonomously.

+**Key Changes:**
+- **Tool Schemas:** Every tool now exposes a `get_schema()` method.
+This method returns a JSON schema that explicitly defines the tool's arguments, their types, and whether they are required.
+This structured information allows the agent to reliably construct valid tool calls.
+- **`FileSystemTool`:** We have introduced a new `FileSystemTool` that empowers the agent to interact with its local environment.
+This tool currently supports `list_directory` and `read_file` operations, laying the groundwork for the agent to eventually read, write, and even modify its own source code.
+- **Agent Prompting:** The agent's core prompt has been updated to include the new tool schemas.
+It is now explicitly instructed to use these schemas to format its tool calls as JSON objects.

 ### Prometheus Engine: The Gift of Fire

 We have replaced the `MockCognitiveCore` with the **Prometheus Engine**, a new cognitive core that connects our agent to a real, powerful language model.
 This is a major step towards true intelligence, allowing the agent to move beyond scripted responses to generative, nuanced thought.